 - Propane has a very distinct odor, and if you smell that odor, something is wrong.
 It could be a problem with your RV propane regulator, or it could be an issue with some other part of your propane system, but whatever it is, you’ll want to find out quickly.
 As soon as you smell propane, shut off your tanks, turn off your RV’s appliances, extinguish nearby campfires, and get your lit cigarettes far away from your camper.
+Make sure the interior of your RV is well-ventilated by opening windows and turning on overhead fans.
 Then, start looking for the problem or take your RV in to be serviced.

-- Remember, better safe than sorry.
+- Remember: when it comes to propane, better safe than sorry!
 The RV propane regulator isn’t a complicated component, and as long as you’re comfortable making repairs, you should be able to resolve any issue that comes up with yours.
 However, it’s also important to remember that propane is extremely flammable, and you don’t want to take chances.
 If you’re not sure how to fix your RV propane regulator or any other part of your RV’s propane system, enlist the help of a trusted and experienced RV repair person.

 Your RV propane regulator may seem like a small part of your whole home on wheels, especially compared to thinks like the engine, the transmission, and the interior furniture.
 However, having your RV propane regulator break while you’re out on a camping trip could make for some pretty rough adventures.
 Take the time to learn about your propane system and its regulator, including how to recognize problems and how to replace it.
 This knowledge can make your time spent in your RV with friends and family much more comfortable and practically stress-free.